-Spring is a great time to plant seeds and talk about how plants grow.
-(You may also want to talk about life cycles of plants and animals.)
-Recently we explored planting seeds.
-First, we planted some seeds in dirt.
+Spring is filled with opportunities for natural science learning.
+You can invite your preschoolers to plant seeds and talk about how plants grow.
+Of course, this is also a good time to talk about life cycles of plants and animals.
+Recently we explored planting and growing beans.
+First, we planted some dry lima beans in dirt.
 Then we experimented with planting seeds in a different environment.
 This was a great science exploration in my classroom.

 Planting Seeds in Dirt